hooge104/geospatial_mapping_pipeline/README.md

 1. Create a folder on your local machine, to hold your project data
 2. Place your data, as a csv file into this folder.
 This file should contain a column holding the response variable (of course...), and latitude+longitude.
 Default CRS: WGS84 EPSG:4326
 3. Place the script into this folder and configure your project-specific details in the top part of the script.
-4. Make sure to direct the bash functions (lines xx) to the correct path where `ee` and `gsutil` are installed on your local machine
+Make sure to direct the bash functions (lines 54-55) to the correct path where `ee` and `gsutil` are installed on your local machine
 5. Execute the script

 ## Some notes in case Google Cloud Storage is not avaiable